 Symptoms and early warning signs differ among individuals.
 Unusual dental problems such as bone loss in the jaw or tooth sockets (with loose teeth) are usually indicators that osteoporosis has set in.
 Other symptoms include frequent bone fractures, facial tics, chronic back pain, leg pain, and vision problems.

-Osteoporosis is a complex disease that shows up as people age.
+Osteoporosis shows up as people age.
 Since bone is living tissue and requires a wide variety of nutrients, diet can help delay progression.
 Choose organically grown foods whenever possible.
 Avoid red meat, processed foods, salt, and sugar (which cause a reduced nutrient absorption rate and rob the body of minerals).

 Osteoporosis is much more than just a calcium deficiency and cannot be cured by increased consumption of dairy products.
-Antacids containing calcium don't really help in the prevention or treatment of osteoporosis either, and may lead to reduced bone growth.
+Antacids containing calcium don't really help in the prevention or treatment of osteoporosis either.
+Antacids may actually lead to reduced bone growth.
 Red meat can cause osteoporosis symptoms to worsen.
 Excess dietary proteins (from meat) enter the kidneys and cause loss of water and excretion of large amounts of minerals.

 A home test can be performed with a piece of ph indicator (litmus) paper.
 Catch urine in a clean paper cup.
 A habitual reading below 7 (acid) usually means a loss of calcium signifying that bone loss is occurring.
 A habitual reading above 7 (alkaline) indicates a lower risk for osteoporosis.